- Age: 44

 Jump to key issues:

+We have an opportunity to ensure every child in Maryland has access to a world-class public education.
 My top priority will be fully funding and implementing the Blueprint because failing to create a world-class public education system isn’t just failing our children, but our future as well.
-I recognize that there are local jurisdictions that are challenged by the increase to the local share under the Blueprint, and as the next governor I will bring every jurisdiction to the table to make the difficult decisions that need to be made, but we will not retreat.
+I recognize that there are local jurisdictions that are challenged by the increase to the local share under the Blueprint and as the next governor, I will bring every jurisdiction to the table to make the decisions that need to be made, to fund and implement the Blueprint together.
 I’m proud to be endorsed by Maryland’s teachers because they know I won’t stop fighting until every child has the opportunity to succeed.

 Are you satisfied with the ways Maryland schools teach the history of Indigenous, Black, Latino, Asian or other communities of color and systemic racism?